 - Admin bar menu: Adds a menu to the admin bar with useful shortcuts to Yoast SEO settings and keyword research tools.

-I recommend you to keep all of these options enabled.
+Clicking the question mark gives more information about the feature.
+If you are a beginner to SEO then I recommend you to keep all of these options enabled.

 What are Webmaster Tools?